precice/calculix-adapter/README.md

 Before installing the adapter, CalculiX itself must be downloaded and installed from http://www.dhondt.de.
 CalculiX consists of the solver, called "CCX" and a pre- and postprocessing software with graphical user interface "CGX".
 The installation procedure of CalculiX is described in the *README* files of the respective packages.
 Moreover, SPOOLES and ARPACK need to be installed for CalculiX.
 The procedure is also explained in the *README* files of CalculiX.
 Note that the current version of the adapter was developed for CalculiX 2.10.
 It is recommended to use this version.

 ### preCICE
 It is assumed that preCICE has been installed successfully beforehand.
 Concerning installation instructions for preCICE, have a look at the preCICE-wiki pages on GitHub: https://github.com/precice/precice/wiki/Building.
-Please note that preCICE should be built with "mpicc".

 ### Adapter
 The adapter makes use of an additional input configuration file in YAML format.
 Therefore, the YAML parser "yaml-cpp" needs to be downloaded and installed from GitHub: https://github.com/jbeder/yaml-cpp.
 The building procedure is described in a *README* file included in the package.